SOLID STATE PRESS

 • Calling Congress into special session

 That is roughly it.
-Compared to Article I — which devotes most of its first section to an extensive list of congressional powers — Article II is lean.
+Compared to Article I — whose Section 8 contains an extensive list of congressional powers — Article II is lean.
 A common mistake students make is assuming this brevity means the president has little power.
 In practice, the opposite has happened.

 Implied Powers: Reading Between the Lines